civil-ua/civil-ua.github.io/pages/pages-root-folder/index.md

 3. Visual search and biologically plausible computer vision.
 4. Deep learning for task-driven computational imaging.

-Research in the IICV Lab is conducted within the Global Institute of Future Technology (GIFT) at Shanghai Jiao Tong University (SJTU).
-Students in the IICV Lab come from various institutes including GIFT and UM-SJTU JI.
-The IICV Lab is directed by Prof. Weimin Zhou.
+Research in the CIVIL Lab is conducted within the Global Institute of Future Technology (GIFT) at Shanghai Jiao Tong University (SJTU).
+Students in the CIVIL Lab come from various institutes including GIFT and UM-SJTU JI.
+The CIVIL Lab is directed by Prof. Weimin Zhou.
 <div class="row">

 </div>